An Cosán Financial Supports

-Please note, bursary awards are dependent on funding availability on a yearly basis.
+Please note bursary awards are dependent on funding availability on a yearly basis.

 Guide to other Funding Supports

 We have put together a Guide to other Funding Supports which you may be eligible to apply for support to help you reach your full potential.
 This Guide is for reference only and was accurate at time of compilation to support.
-We reccomend you contact each of the organisations directly to check your eligibility to apply for support.
+We recommend you contact each of the organisations directly to check your eligibility to apply for support.

-IT Carlow – Student Assistance Fund
+SETU Carlow – Student Assistance Fund